What Is a Liberal Arts College?

 5. Liberal Arts Colleges Focus on Science

-Below you’ll find the institutions, per capita, that ultimately produce the most undergraduates who go on to earn Ph.Ds in engineering or the sciences.
-Slightly more than half of the institutions in the top 15 list, which was generated using federal statistics, are liberal arts colleges (shown in bold):
+Below you’ll find the institutions, per capita, that ultimately produce the most undergraduates who go on to earn a PhD in engineering or the sciences.
+Slightly more than half of these are liberal arts colleges (shown in bold):

 - California Institute of Technology